-Following on from our actions on climate-related risk assessment at issuer and portfolio level, the TCFD Steering Group agreed to step up our risk management approach DPAM-wide.
-In 2021, we launched several projects, involving different parties to ensure climate-related risk management was integrated in our strategic asset allocation and we continued to monitor the dashboard and implement further changes to improve its content.

-As such, in collaboration with our Risk Management department, a TCFD dashboard was developed to track investments by TCFD industry.
-The dashboard is reviewed during quarterly TCFD Steering Committee meeting sand a number of checks are performed, for example assessing the exposure to certain industries with increased climate-related regulatory scrutiny.
+We launched several projects, involving different parties to ensure climate-related risk management is integrated in our strategic asset allocation and we continued to monitor the dashboard and implement further changes to improve its content.
+In collaboration with our Risk Management department, a TCFD dashboard was developed to track investments by TCFD industry.
+The dashboard is reviewed during quarterly TCFD Steering Committee meetings and a number of checks are performed, for example assessing the exposure to certain industries with increased climate-related regulatory scrutiny.